jbkuczma/NBAreact/README.md

 - Android - Coming soon!

 ## Features
-- Scores for in-progress and completed games
+- Scores and stats for in-progress and completed games
 - Detailed play by play
+- Full team stats for a season
-- Full team and player stats
+- Full player stats for a season and over their career
+- Detailed player game stat graphs
 - Conference rankings
 - League leaders
 - Videos and highlights (coming soon)
-- Compare stats for two players (coming soon)
+- Compare two players (coming soon)

 ## Libraries Used
 [React Native](https://github.com/facebook/react-native)